mozilla/geckodriver/README.md

-Since geckodriver is a separate HTTP server that is a complete remote end implementation of [WebDriver](https://w3c.github.io/webdriver/webdriver-spec.html), it is possible to circumvent the Selenium remote server by using it standalone if you have no requirements to distribute processes across a matrix of systems.
+Since geckodriver is a separate HTTP server that is a complete remote end implementation of [WebDriver](https://w3c.github.io/webdriver/webdriver-spec.html), it is possible to avoid using the Selenium remote server if you have no requirements to distribute processes across a matrix of systems.

 Given a W3C WebDriver conforming client library (or _local end_)